RatchapongLP/backend-learning/java/java_fundamentals.md

 Outer.Inner inner = outer.new Inner();
 ```
 - Inner object can access members of the enclosing class object - `outer`.
+- Cannot define any static members itself, because an inner class is associated with an outer instance.

 #### Local Class
 - Is a class inside any block: if, loop, method, etc.